 - Materials that are publicized solely through infomercials or personal websites and authoritative and evaluative information about them is lacking

 - Self published/subsidy published materials unless they are reviewed in established publications.
-Exceptions are made for materials whose content is within the scope of the Special Collections area and meet its criteria
+Exceptions are made for materials whose content is within the scope of the Special Collections area and meet its criteria.

 Penrose and East Libraries serve as a resource for the entire district.
 As our main libraries they offer a strong reference collection that supports an extensive and in-depth reference service.
 They have large circulating collections and also house most of the specialized collections.
-The libraries and mobile libraries serve specific communities in the district.
-Space limits the library collection to materials of high interest to its patrons; however, all patrons have access to circulating materials through the floating collection and the reservation system.
+The community libraries and mobile libraries serve specific communities in the district.
+Space limits the community library collection to materials of high interest to its patrons; however, all patrons have access to circulating materials through the floating collection and the reservation system.
 PPLD materials are shared throughout the district, with no permanent assigned location and are usually shelved at the location where they are returned.
 The floating collection provides a variety of recently returned materials at each location.

 Materials not found in the collection may be available through Interlibrary Loan.